 Costa Mesa, CA 92626

-Focus: This fourth taskforce meeting will take a closer look at LGBT and Suicide Prevention efforts in the South Region.
-The agenda is currently being developed if you represent programs, services, efforts related to Suicide Prevention and LGBT for your region please contact firstname.lastname@example.org to assure good representation.
+Focus: This eighth taskforce meeting will take a closer look at Media in Suicide Prevention efforts in the South Region.
+The agenda is currently being developed and will be available once finalized.

 Purpose: The California Suicide Prevention Network (CSPN) brings together stakeholders throughout the state to identify needs and develop actionable steps to reduce suicide and its devastating consequences.
 We will host quarterly meetings throughout our region to provide you with the most current suicide prevention information, identify needs, develop best practices, network, and connect you with suicide prevention resources in your communities.

 Who Should Attend: San Diego, Imperial, Riverside, Orange, and San Bernardino County stakeholders from schools, workplaces, faith-based organizations, ethnic and LGBT community groups, law enforcement and other first responders, medical professionals, older adult providers, mental health and substance abuse professionals, social services organizations, military and VA, media, crisis lines, consumers, family members, and other mental health and suicide prevention advocates.